zerolawtech/SFT-Protocol/docs/multisig.rst

     Modifies call permissions for an authority.

-    .. warning:: If an external contract includes a function with the same signature as one inside the multi-sig contract, it will be impossible to set unique permissions for each function.
-Developers and auditors of external contracts should always keep this in mind.

 .. method:: MultiSig.setAuthorityThreshold(bytes32 _id, uint32 _threshold)

     Modifies the multisig threshold requirement for an authority.
 Can be called by any authority to modify their own threshold, or by the owner to modify the threshold for anyone.

+    .. warning:: If an external contract method using ``checkMultiSigExternal`` has the same signature as one inside the multi-sig contract, it will be impossible to set unique permissions for each function.
+Developers and auditors of external contracts should always keep this in mind.

 .. method:: MultiSig.addAuthorityAddresses(bytes32 _id, address[] _addr)